radudotat/food-order-delivery-pwa/README.md

 Design and develop a Food Order & Delivery platform using Next.js, with the following features:

-1. Restaurants &amp; Products listing
+1. Users can register, add phone & address for delivery
+2. Restaurants can register, add logo, cover photo, phone & address and can add/manage products for listing.
+3. Couriers can register, add phone & available time frames for delivery.
+4. Logged-in Users can add products to cart and place orders.
+5. Logged-in Couriers can bind for deliveries based on Restaurant & Customer location/address.
+6. Logged in Employees can change order status.
-2. Realtime Push notifications for status updates.
+7. Realtime Push notifications for order & delivery status updates.

 ## The application will be built using the following technologies: